College athletics in the United States: History and growth of college sports

 Before 1910 sports were not strictly regulated which caused a number of injuries to the athletes and in some severe cases death.
 President Roosevelt took action and formed the Intercollegiate Athletic Association (IAA) which is now known as the NCAA.
 The NCAA was put into place to create rules for intercollegiate sports.
 During the 1920s–1950s there was still not much regulation of sports and the NCAA created the Committee on Infractions to replace the Sanity Code in 1951.
 This committee was created to give some structure to the recruitment process.
 The NCAA also wanted to improve competition between schools, so it began dividing schools into divisions by competitive ability in 1956, placing the most competitive programs in the University Division and all others in the College Division.
 In 1973, the University Division was renamed Division I, and the College Division was split in two on the basis of scholarship policies.
 College Division schools that wished to continue offering athletic scholarships, or compete in all sports against such schools, were placed in Division II or in the National Association of Intercollegiate Athletics.
 Schools that chose not to award athletic scholarships were placed in Division III.
 Throughout the 1980s and 90s college athletics grew along with the revenue because of the game being shown on television.
-As of the 2017–18 school year, nearly 500,000 students participated in college athletics.